Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Collision operator estimates

 The same result holds for $ k = ( \pm 1,0,0) |k|$ and $k =(0,\pm 1,0) |k|$ provided $ \pm q_1 \geq C p_F^{2/3}$ and $ \pm q_2 \geq C p_F^{2/3}$. \end{lemma}

 \begin{remark} Before we turn to the proof, let us note that for $ k = (0,0,|k|)$ one can explicitly calculate that

-Note the area of the above annulus is $\pi (2 q_3 |k|+ |k|^2) >0 . $ Determining the leading order term of the asymptotics of the counting function \eqref{number} is a problem that has received attention in other fields; see for instance \cite{BleherLebowitz1994,BleherLebowitz1995,Colzani2021,HughesRudnik2004,Major1992} and the references therein.
-The problem is more challenging than the usual Gauss circle problem because if $q_3$ is small (i.e. in the \textit{thin annulus} situation), the remainder term can overcome the size of the area--this would be the case for holes $h \in H$ of really small norm.
-In our case, the lower bound $ q_3 \geq C\, p_F^{2/3}$ (introduced in Condition \ref{condition 3}) is sufficiently large and the problem is avoided. \end{remark}
+Note the area of the above annulus is $\pi (2 q_3 |k|+ |k|^2) >0 . $ Determining the leading order term of the asymptotics of the counting function \eqref{number} with $ L = 2\pi$ is a problem that has received attention in other fields; see for instance \cite{BleherLebowitz1994,BleherLebowitz1995,Colzani2021,HughesRudnik2004,Major1992} and the references therein.
+Let us try to explain (informally) why it is, in general, more challenging than the usual Gauss circle problem.
+Namely, we note that if $q_3$ is sufficiently small relative to $p_F$ (this is the so-called \textit{thin annulus} situation), the area of the corresponding annulus may be comparable to the remainder term that comes from lattice point counting.
+This would be the case for holes $h \in H$ of sufficiently small norm, relative to $p_F$.
+In our case, the lower bound $ q_3 \geq C\, p_F^{2/3}$ (introduced in Condition \ref{condition 3}) is sufficiently large and the problem is avoided altogether.
+In other words, we avoid the thin annulus regime in our analysis. \end{remark}